Practical Examples of Method Overloading

 1. Does Python support function overloading?

-No, function overloading directly, meaning you can't define multiple functions with the same name but different parameters in the same scope.
+No, you cannot declare more than one function with a similar name but distinct parameters in the exact same scope.
+This is known as function overloading.
 Instead, you can use default arguments or variable-length arguments to achieve similar functionality.

 2. Can constructor overloading be achieved in Python?